jorodrig96/restrant-be-app/Readme.md

 ## REST-Rant is an app where users can review restaurants.
 Did you love the food?
 Did you you dislike it?
 Go ahead and leave a comment!

 # This app will have:
-- **Color schemes will be: Background: d1c5c5 Text color: 5b694f Extra color: still need to figure it out.**
+- **Color schemes will be: Background color: d1c5c5, Text color: 5b694f, Extra color: still need to figure it out.**
 - **A home screen with the name of the app and top right corner it will have the log in/sign up page link.**
 - **Once you click the log in/sign up page it will bring up a form where you either log in if you are already a user or if not sign up to create an account.**
 - **Page after will take you to your home screen.**